 I might mention the Lampi plan is the first ecotourism plan for any of Myanmar’s protected areas, and this was produced shortly after completing the Myanmar Ecotourism Policy, which I also worked on, and centers upon the tourism & protected areas relationship.

-You have a lot of consultancy experience linked to tourism policy and planning, and have worked for UNWTO, SNV, International Labour Organisation, Asia Development Bank and UNDP, among others.
+You have a lot of consultancy experience linked to tourism policy and planning and have worked for UNWTO, SNV, International Labour Organisation, Asia Development Bank and UNDP, among others.
 What are the main challenges of consulting at such a high level?
 Which project/achievement are you particularly fond of?

 I’m really lucky to have had these opportunities to work on such a fantastic range of assignments – it’s been a serendipitous journey!
 I guess the challenges are about making the plans real & implementable, which is never easy.

 Take the Myanmar Tourism Master Plan as an example – the Union Minister had already set in place a responsible tourism policy, which the master plan had to align with.
 So our team drafted a plan that sets out what the ADB felt was needed to achieve responsible tourism.
-The plan recognizes that donor and development partner support are needed to fully implement the plan.
+The plan recognizes that donor and development partner support is needed to fully implement the plan.

 It’s unfortunate that not enough donors and development partners are into the tourism sector, to give responsible tourism the support it deserves.
 Development needs are complex and there are so many competing priorities!

-In previous interviews we learned that the focus is shifting to destinations as key change agents for sustainability in tourism.
+In previous interviews, we learned that the focus is shifting to destinations as key change agents for sustainability in tourism.
 Do you agree?
 Which are the main challenges at destination level?

 Absolutely – totally agree!!
 It’s the direction that the Myanmar HRD strategy is taking.